tanvirurrahmanchowdhury/arabic-phonetic/README.md

 The following modifications have been made to the keyboard layout:

   1. The letter 'ta marbuta' (ة) is now accessible directly with the 'x' key, eliminating the need for 'Shift + x.'
+Since it is a common letter.

   2. The letter 'gain' (غ) has been moved to the 'g' key instead of 'Shift + g.'